learn-co-curriculum/crafting-html-docs-readme/README.md

 So far we've been introduced to a lot of vocabulary and have had an "experience" writing HTML.

-In this next lesson we're going to introduce you to some of the essential HTML tags now that you've written some.
+In this lesson we're going to introduce you to some more essential HTML tags.

 ## Objectives